QryptInc/qrypt-security-quickstarts-cpp/demo/README.md

 The testbed in this demo will be established in Ubuntu containers, so the below commands can be run from any OS with docker installed.
 They have been tested on MacOS.

 ## Prerequisites
-- Have git and docker installed.
+1. Have git and docker installed.
+1. Retrieve a token from the [Qrypt Portal](https://portal.qrypt.com/tokens).
+1. Create an environment variable **MY_QRYPT_TOKEN** for the token.

 ## Bring up the testbed
 Make sure that the qrypt token is ready.